150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

 - “Do you come here a lot?”

-When your conversation arrives at a topic that you’re comfortable speaking about in English, then this is your chance to discuss it in more depth.
+When your conversation arrives at a topic that you're comfortable speaking about in your target language, then this is your chance to discuss it in more depth.

 Or, if the person mentions they are a vegetarian and you happen to be vegetarian, now you have something in common.
 Why not ask about their favourite vegetarian recipes?